Felipetoledo4815/LLM_SRP/dataset/README.md

 If you wish to download the whole dataset, you can do so by downloading the full training and test splits into 2 separate folders, and then running the above command for each of the folders containing the tfrecords.

-**Note:** After downloading one file or the entire training or testing split, you will need to add `WAYMO_{SPLIT}` environment variable to your `.env` file, pointing to the "output" folder where the images and labels are stored.
+**Note:** After downloading one file or the entire training and validation split, you will need to add `WAYMO_{SPLIT}` environment variable to your `.env` file, pointing to the "output" folder where the images and labels are stored.
+The testing split do not have labels, so the framework will not be able to use it to extract SG triplets.

 ## KITTI
 [Kitti](https://www.cvlibs.net/datasets/kitti/) takes advantage of their autonomous driving platform "Annieway" to develop novel challenging real-world computer vision benchmarks.